Literacy Education Facilitator

 Trainees will receive Bislama language training during the 10-week Pre-Service Training (PST) and must achieve an Intermediate-mid level of proficiency in order to swear in.
 Volunteers may enlist Peace Corps office support for ongoing language learning throughout service for both Bislama and local dialects in the communities in which they serve.

-A basic knowledge of French can be useful as there are many Francophone communities and schools in Vanuatu, however Literacy Education Facilitators are not typically placed at French schools.
+A basic knowledge of French can be useful as there are many Francophone communities and schools in Vanuatu, however Volunteers are not placed at French schools.
 Bislama has been accepted in many schools as a language of instruction.
-While the Ministry of Education’s national language strategy disseminated in 2015 supports and encourages the teaching of literacy in local dialectic vernacular from kindergarten to class 3 schools, Bislama continues to be used mostly in urban and semi-urban schools.
+While the Ministry of Education’s national language strategy supports and encourages the teaching of literacy in local dialectic vernacular from kindergarten to grade 3, Bislama continues to be used mostly in urban and semi-urban schools.
 Interest in languages and ability to learn the foundations and structures of different languages is a desired strength for this position.

-Volunteers serve on a variety of different islands where communities range from isolated rural areas to urban provincial centers, though Peace Corps tends to place Volunteers in rural communities.
-All Volunteers should be prepared to live and work in an often undeveloped rural, tropical island environment.
-Volunteer communities on the same island are arranged in clusters, but may be separated by several hours of walking, a boat ride, or a truck ride.
+Volunteers serve on a variety of different islands where communities range from isolated rural areas to semi-urban provincial centers, although the Peace Corps generally places Volunteers in rural communities.
+All Volunteers should be prepared to live and work in an under-resourced, rural, tropical island environment.
+Volunteers on the same island are arranged in clusters but may be separated by several hours of walking, a boat ride, or a truck ride.
 Air travel by small plane is required to reach some Volunteer communities.
-While air travel between islands can be expensive, Volunteers are brought into the capital at no cost to them for required trainings and learning events.
+While air travel between islands can be expensive, Volunteers are brought into the capital at no cost to them for required training and learning events.
 Volunteers should be open to learning to swim and feel comfortable traveling in boats, canoes, or small planes.
-Severe weather and natural disasters may limit, delay or interrupt transportation.
+Severe weather and natural disasters may limit, delay, or interrupt transportation.

-Electricity might be available via a generator or solar grid, however most Volunteers don't have running water or electricity in their house.
+Electricity might be available through a generator or solar grid, but running water and electricity are not common in Volunteer houses.
 Village stores have limited goods, while services such as formal banks, mail, or internet may not be available in some communities.
 Provincial centers have more access to goods and will have an ATM and post office.
-Staff train Volunteers to prepare accordingly and allowances are made where necessary.
-Transportation from villages to a Provincial center may be unreliable and Volunteers often rely on relationships built with key community members to manage accessing transportation.
-Cell Service such as 3G or 4G is increasingly common across the outer islands of Vanuatu.
+Peace Corps staff train Volunteers to prepare accordingly and allowances are made where necessary.
+Transportation to a provincial center may be unreliable and Volunteers often rely on relationships with community members for access.
+Cell service such as 3G or 4G is increasingly common across the outer islands of Vanuatu.

-Volunteers with non-medical dietary restrictions are creative to ensure that a well-balanced diet is sustained.
-Locally available produce may not be regularly consistent and access is determined by the planting and harvesting seasons, and proximity to a market.
+Volunteers with non-medical dietary restrictions must creatively ensure a balanced diet, as locally available produce may not be consistently available.
 Some Volunteers plant a garden or help with their host family’s garden to diversify their produce.
-This may be in collaboration or with support of nearby Volunteers in the health sector.
-Trainees will receive guidance and practice during Pre-Service Training for sustaining healthy diets in Vanuatu and cooking island food (aelan kakae) with traditional stoves and on open fire.
+This may be in collaboration or with the support of nearby Volunteers in the health sector.
+Pre-Service Training includes guidance and practice for sustaining healthy diets in Vanuatu and cooking island food with traditional stoves and open fires.

-Longstanding traditions and customs are still strong outside of the major urban areas.
-Christianity has been accepted in Ni-Vanuatu culture since missionaries first arrived in the middle of the nineteenth century and village church attendance will likely be encouraged within communities.
-Most communities have multiple denominations of Christianity and there is a large predominance of Seventh-day Adventists.
-While Volunteers will not be pressured to join in religious traditions, participation can aid in understanding cultural values and some Volunteers may attend church with their families on Saturdays.
-Volunteers are encouraged to seek understanding of and respect for the role of Christianity in the lives of the people they serve and will have support from staff cultural informants to navigate these differences.
+Longstanding traditions and customs (kastoms) are still strong outside of the major urban areas.
+Along with kastom, Christianity has been accepted in Ni-Vanuatu culture since missionaries first arrived in the middle of the nineteenth century.
+Most communities have multiple denominations of Christianity with a predominance of Seventh-day Adventists.
+While Volunteers will not be pressured to join in kastom or religious traditions, participation can aid in understanding cultural values.
+Volunteers are encouraged to seek an understanding of and respect for the role of kastom traditions, as well as Christianity, in the lives of the people they serve.
+Volunteers will have support from staff and other local experts to navigate these differences.

 Serving in Vanuatu